-Meals on planes are very basic, they may not meet your needs and they are served at times to suit the flight, not your body clock!
-Carrying your own snacks means you don't need to rely on anyone else to maintain your usual food intake.

-Set your watch to the time of your destination as soon as possible and adjust your meal times accordingly.

-Try to avoid alcohol during the flight.
+- Meals on planes are very basic, they may not meet your needs and they are served at times to suit the flight, not your body clock!
+Carrying your own snacks means you don't need to rely on anyone else to maintain your usual - Set your watch to the time of your destination as soon as possible and adjust your meal times accordingly. - The availability of fluid can be limited so carry a good supply. - Don't leave your bottle in the overhead locker if you may struggle to get it during the flight. - · Try to avoid alcohol during the flight.